-VI.
-CONCLUSIONS
+V. CONCLUSIONS

 End-to-End fault and performance problem detection is an important and challenging problem.
 The major challenges are due to the complexity of different network components, their working and interaction, diversity of the network performance and dependency on the networks.
 On the other hand, interpreting limited amount of end-to-end network monitoring data and detecting performance problems without having access to the intermediate network devices imposes another important challenge.
-To solve this problem most of the existing network problem detection software's use statically set threshold based technique which require human interaction and they are not adaptive to network change.
-Keeping in consideration the dynamic nature of network end-to-end paths and above mentioned challenges, we proposed a new technique to detect network performance problems proactively in real time.
-In our method we do not rely on the device specific information of the intermediate nodes like SNMP-MIB's as typically network end users users don't have access to this type of information.
-The major techniques which we used in our approach were: the Plateau algorithm; Kolmogorov-Smirnov (KS) technique; the Holt-winters (HW) forecasting algorithms; and the Mark Burgress (MB) technique, We also integrated different techniques applying the Plateau algorithm to HW Residuals (PHR) and KS to HW-Residuals (KHR).
+To solve this problem most of the existing commercial network problem detection tools use statically set threshold based techniques that require human interaction and thus are not adaptive to network change.
+Keeping in consideration the dynamic nature of network endto-end paths and above mentioned challenges, we proposed a new technique to detect network performance problems proactively in near real time.
+In our method we do not rely on the device specific information of the intermediate nodes like SNMP-MIB's as typically network end users don't have access to this type of information.
+The major techniques which we used in our approach were: the Plateau algorithm; Kolmogorov-Smirnov (KS) technique; the Holt-winters (HW) forecasting algorithms; and the Mark Burgess (MB) technique.
+We also integrated different techniques applying the Plateau algorithm to HW Residuals and KS to HW-Residuals.
 We applied these techniques on our active end-to-end measurements that we gathered by monitoring 40 production network paths with bottlenecks varying from 0.5 Mbits/sec to 1000Mbit/sec.